TranPhucVinh/C/Physical layer/File IO/FIFO/Examples.md

 Write to FIFO successfully
 ```

 As implementing above when opening FIFO with ``WRITE_ONLY`` mode, the FIFO will be blocked until another process open it to read (with ``O_RDONLY``) mode.
 So when opening with ``O_RDWR`` mode, the FIFO won't be blocked and will be closed right after ``Write to FIFO successfully``.
-Then another process opening that FIFO file won't be able to read the previous written data in that FIFO.
+Then another process opening that FIFO file won't be able to read the previous written data in that FIFO as **the FIFO now is not opened at both ends simultaneously**.

 # Example 2